Neethu9074/carbon/README.md

 We are using the [Git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model in ui-client.

 ## Getting Started
-You need to have io.js installed in order to execute the build, tests and the development mode.
+You need to have io.js (a temporary fork of Node.js, now part of the official Node.js) installed in order to execute the build, tests and the development mode.
 OS X and Linux users should install io.js via the
 [Node Version Manager](https://github.com/creationix/nvm) (NVM).
 NVM makes it easy to switch between installed Node.js and io.js versions and to install global modules without super-user privileges.